 Gumbo, the specialty stew of New Orleans, results from as many recipes as there are Creole grandmothers.
 It’s an ‘anything goes’ kind of dish, and that is very fortunate for fussy diners.
 This hearty entrée can be made with a varied host of ingredients.

-Seafood varieties invite shrimp, crab, crawfish or oysters to the simmering pot.
-Other recipes call for chicken, duck, ham or Andouille sausage.
-The best gumbo offers the best of both worlds when prepared with chicken, sausage and shrimp.
+Seafood varieties invite shrimp, crab, crawfish and oysters, while other recipes must have Andouille sausage, chicken, duck or ham.
+The best gumbo offers the best of both worlds when prepared with a combo of chicken, sausage and shrimp.

 According to Creole custom, a gumbo z’Herbes is typically served on Good Friday.
 This variation contains seven herbs along with spinach, mustard or collard greens.
 The greens are added as good luck charms, they make this celebratory gumbo magically delicious.

-Before all you dieters rejoice, there’s one final component to the presentation of this culinary gem.
-Gumbo is typically ladled over rice, making this stew a very satisfying, stick-to-your-ribs dining experience.
+Before all you dieters rejoice, there is one final component to the presentation of this culinary gem.
+Gumbo is typically ladled over rice, making this stew a satisfying, stick-to-your-ribs dining experience.

 How much spice should you toss in the pot?
 That depends on who’s being served.
 Do you relish in palate-scorching conquests?
 Then heap in the spices with reckless abandon.
-Otherwise, spice it up gently and place a bottle of hot sauce on the table to satisfy individual preferences.
+Otherwise, spice it up gently and place hot sauce on the table to satisfy individual preferences.

 Don’t have a Creole grandmother?
 Don’t despair.
 Celebrate Gumbo Day by hopping a flight to the Big Easy for a winning bowl.
-Otherwise, browse the Internet to find some of the best recipes you’ve ever tasted.
+Otherwise, browse the Internet to find some of the best recipes you have ever tasted.
 Now, pass the hot sauce, please.